 Discovery Laboratories, Inc. is a biopharmaceutical company developing its proprietary surfactant technology as Surfactant Replacement Therapies for respiratory diseases.
 Surfactants are compositions produced naturally in the lungs and are essential for breathing.
 The absence or depletion of surfactants is involved in a number of respiratory diseases.
 Our technology produces an engineered version of natural human lung surfactant that is designed to closely mimic the essential properties of human lung surfactant.
-We believe that through its technology, pulmonary surfactants have the potential, for the first time, to be developed into a series of respiratory therapies for critical care and other hospitalized patients where there are few or no approved therapies available.
+We believe that through this technology, pulmonary surfactants have the potential, for the first time, to be developed into a series of respiratory therapies for critical care and other hospitalized patients where there are few or no approved therapies available.

-Discovery has filed a New Drug Application (NDA) with the United States Food and Drug Administration (FDA) for clearance to market Surfaxin(R), Discovery's lead product, for the prevention of Respiratory Distress Syndrome (RDS) in premature infants.
-Our Surfactant Replacement Therapy is also in a Phase 2 clinical trial for the treatment of Acute Respiratory Distress Syndrome in adults, as well as in a Phase 3 and Phase 2 clinical trial for the treatment of Meconium Aspiration Syndrome in full-term infants.
-In addition, we recently completed a successful Phase 1b clinical trial in healthy volunteers and mild asthmatics and are currently preparing to initiate a Phase 2 clinical trial evaluating the safety, tolerability and efficacy of our humanized lung surfactant, delivered as an inhaled aerosol (development name DSC-104), to treat patients with asthma.
+In April 2004, we have filed a New Drug Application (NDA) with the United States Food and Drug Administration (FDA) for clearance to market Surfaxin(R), our lead product, for the prevention of Respiratory Distress Syndrome (RDS) in premature infants.
+On June 15, 2004, we announced that the FDA had accepted the NDA filing for Surfaxin for the prevention of RDS in premature infants and had granted a Standard Review designation establishing a target date of February 13, 2005, for the completion of its review of the NDA.

+Our Surfactant Replacement Therapy (SRT) is also in a Phase 2 clinical trial for the treatment of Acute Respiratory Distress Syndrome (ARDS) in adults, as well as in a Phase 3 and a Phase 2 clinical trial for the treatment of Meconium Aspiration Syndrome (MAS) in full-term infants.
+With aerosolized surfactant formulations, we are preparing to initiate a Phase 2 trial for asthma (development name DSC-104) and a Phase 2 trial using aerosolized surfactant in combination with Nasal Continuous Positive Airway Pressure (nasal CPAP) for neonatal pulmonary disorders.